Taireyune/keypoint-editor/README.md

 perfect, this tool provide users with the means to edit the coordinates by hand for human motion analysis research.

+The GUI is written mainly with PyQt, numpy, and cv2 libraries.
 This repository shows the functions and sample code of the GUI.
 Please email tyleryuanwu@gmail.com or alanzhang@gmail.com to request related source code.